Students are responsible for knowing the following:

 1. When used in the Code:

 a.
-The terms "institution" and "College" mean Occidental College and all of its undergraduate or graduate departments and programs.
+The terms "institution" and "College" mean Occidental College and all of its departments and programs.

 b.
 The term "student" includes all persons taking courses at the College either full-time or part-time, pursuing undergraduate or graduate studies.
 Persons who withdraw or are not officially enrolled for a particular term, but who have a continuing relationship (e.g. students who are on a leave of absence, post-graduate research, etc.) with the College, are considered students.